gamedig/node-gamedig/README.md

 * **port**: (optional) Uses the protocol default if not set
 * **notes**: (optional) Passed through to output

-###Callback Function

-The callback function is "guaranteed" to be called exactly once.

-If an error occurs, the returned object will contain an "error" key, indicating the issue.
-If the error key exists, it should be assumed that the game server is offline or unreachable.
+### Return Value

-Otherwise, the returned object is guaranteed to contain the following keys:
+The returned state object will contain the following keys:

 **Stable, always present:**